Skip to main content

 What is public housing?

-Public housing is a house or apartment you rent from Homes Victoria, which is part of the Victorian Government’s Department of Families, Fairness and Housing (DFFH).
+Public housing is a house, unit or apartment you rent from Homes Victoria, which is part of the Victorian Government’s Department of Families, Fairness and Housing (DFFH).
 Find out more on our page about public housing.

 Stages of maintenance claims